Some St. Lucie County residents resistant to septic-sewer conversions because of cost

 She also anticipates the septic to sewer conversions could potentially be mandated by the state in the future.

-“If this was to be an unfunded mandate down the road 10 years from now, what’s going to cost them 10,000 [now] might cost them 30,000.
-And we might not be successful down the road to get the grant funding.”
+"If this was to be an unfunded mandate down the road, 10 years from now, what's going to cost them 10,000 [now] might cost them 30,000, and we might not be successful down the road to get the grant funding," she said.

 Ballots will be sent to residents of the three neighborhoods to vote on the project.